If I’m interested in any properties available through DeDe’s Rentals, what do I do first?

 Can I choose my rent due date?

-Sorry.
-Rent is due on the first, considered delinquent if not received by the end of business on the fifth.
-Even if a holiday occurs during that five day period, it doesn’t impact the underlying due dates.
+No, sorry.
+Rent is due on the first, considered delinquent if not received by the end of business of your grace period.
+Even if a holiday occurs during that grace period, it doesn’t impact the underlying due dates.

 NOTE: If you have a specific ADA situation which justifies a “reasonable accommodation” regarding when you pay rent, please communicate with your property manager.
 We always strive to abide by the various laws that impact resident rights, even if they result in an exception to established rules.